drduh/macOS-Security-and-Privacy-Guide/README.md

 An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)), which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)).
 If the SOP is compromised, the security of the entire browser is at risk.

-Many browser exploits are based on social engineering as a means of gaining persistence.
-Always be mindful when visiting untrusted sites and especially careful when downloading new software.
+Many browser exploits use social engineering to gain persistence; always be mindful when visiting untrusted sites and especially careful when downloading new software.

 Browser extensions pose a significant security risk: a malicious or poorly-made extension can compromise everything in the browser, including credentials.
 This affects Firefox and [Chrome](https://courses.csail.mit.edu/6.857/2016/files/24.pdf) alike.
 The use of browser extensions should be limited to critically necessary ones, published by trustworthy developers only.